Forests

 Sustainable Harvesting Using Natural Range Of Variation

 Our professional foresters practice industry-leading forestry management.
-Ecosystem-Based Management (EBM) directs sustainable, responsible forest harvests from a coarse filter perspective.
+Ecosystem-Based Management directs sustainable, responsible forest harvests from a coarse filter perspective.
 This management approach emulates the natural processes and conditions responsible for generating the boreal as it existed in a natural state.
 It is based on theories like the Natural Range of Variation (NRV), a concept that explains how a natural state includes naturally occurring disturbances.
 “Managing to natural” provides conditions that create habitat for all boreal species.

 Research like the Ecosystem Management Emulating Natural Disturbance (EMEND) project informs forest managers of the essential role disturbances play in the health of the boreal.
 This research work by the University of Alberta, supported by Mercer and others, validates the concepts of EBM and NRV.